ssardina-research/cfond-asp/README.md

 # A Declarative Approach to Compact Controllers for FOND Planning via Answer Set Programming

 A FOND planner based on Answer Set Programming, inspired by a synthesis between [FOND-SAT](https://github.com/tomsons22/FOND-SAT) and [PRP](https://github.com/QuMuLab/planner-for-relevant-policies) planners.

 The planner and its underlying technique were reported in the following paper:

 * Nitin Yadav, Sebastian Sardiña: [A Declarative Approach to Compact Controllers for FOND Planning via Answer Set Programming](https://doi.org/10.3233/FAIA230593).
 ECAI 2023: 2818-2825

 ## Requirements

 - Python 3.11 with dependencies as per `requirements.txt`.
   - The listed Python packages may have other dependencies (e.g., `libxml2` and `libxslt` development packages).
 - [Clingo](https://potassco.org/clingo/) ASP solver.

-## File structure

-- [`benchmarking/`](benchmarking/) contains scripts and FOND domains for benchmarking this planner
-- [`src`/](src/) contains the python and ASP source files for the planner.

 ## Usage